3300 MacGregor Drive, Palm Harbor, Florida 34684

-Highland Lakes' amenities are its highlight.
+Speaking of amenities, Highland Lakes has many.
 Between the two clubhouses and one waterfront lodge, the community boasts a library, a fitness center, a billiards room, a woodshop, a ceramics room, a darkroom, a catering kitchen and a ballroom.
 Tennis courts, a Jacuzzi, shuffleboard courts and bocce ball courts await as well.
 Perhaps best of all, home ownership includes free, unlimited access to the 27-hole executive golf course that winds its way through neighborhoods.

 A long list of activities and events, everything from potlucks and water aerobics to coffee get-togethers and holiday parties, keeps everyone active and engaged.
 Residents have access to Lake Tarpon but when not on the water, they are welcome to keep their boat in the community's locked RV/boat storage.
 The Highlander Newsletter keeps everyone up to date on neighborhood news.

 Nearby Honeymoon Island State Park, which is accessible via the Dunedin Causeway, has four miles of beautiful beaches, not to mention mangrove swamps, tidal flats, a pine forest, nature trails and plenty of wildlife.
 A good variety of town events, including a First Friday celebration, a Citrus Festival, a beer fest and the long-standing Harbor Arts Festival, add to Palm Harbor's quality of life.

 Palm Harbor does not have a hospital but Tarpon Springs, five miles away, is home to Helen Ellis Memorial Hospital.
 It is accredited by the Joint Commission.

 Summer temperatures are in the 80s and 90s with high humidity levels and frequent rainstorms.
 Winter temperatures are in the 60s and 70s.

-Visit www.highlandlakeshoa.net for more information.
-Go to tinyurl.com/y7m34w2y for listings.
+Visit www.highlandlakeshoa.org for more information.
+Go to tinyurl.com/ychq2auv for listings.